Usage#

 Commands#

-During a chat session, you can use these slash-commands for various actions:
+You can use these slash-commands for various actions within the chat:

 /undo